 Moving up against a Hard-Smash

-A hard-smash will most likely bounce from the back wall into the area of the net.
+A hard-smash will most likely bounce from the back wall into the area near the net.

 Which player should be moving up?
 Generally, the player that is diagonally facing the smash, but game conditions may determine otherwise.
 He should move up near the side mesh to to avoid getting hit by the smash, and be prepared to run along the net after the smash to try to intersect the ball as it comes back from the wall (intersect point is along the dotted line).

-Note that his padel may cross over the net to hit the ball.
+Note that his padel may cross over the net to contact the ball.